beached/daw_json_link/readme.md

 ```
 # Error Handling
 ## Parsing call
-With error checking enabled globally, you can now designate a parsing call as trusted by calling the _trusted variant.  `from_json_trusted`, `from_json_array_trusted`, and `json_array_iterator_trusted`.
+With error checking enabled globally, you can now designate a parsing call as trusted by calling the _unchecked variant.  `from_json_unchecked`, `from_json_array_unchecked`, and `json_array_iterator_trusted`.
 These paths are unchecked beyond missing non-nullable members.
 The performance difference is from around 5%-15% in my testing.
 ## Global
 There are two possible ways of handling errors.
 The first, `abort( );` on an error in data.
 Or the, second, throw a `daw::json::json_exception`.  json_exception has a member function `std::string_view reason( ) const`.
 You can control which method is used by defining `DAW_JSON_DONT_USE_EXCEPTIONS` to make code noexcept.
 In addition, you can control if the checks are only done in only debug mode `DAW_JSON_CHECK_DEBUG_ONLY`.
 In some cases, exporting strings the underlying libraries may throw too.
 However, the codebase is designed to work around -fno-exceptions and current will abort on error in those cases
 # Deserializing/Parsing